GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 The other channels such as the mobile Flutter app, Twilio phone & SMS and Google Assistant, require additional configuration as desribed below.

 1. Rename **enx.txt** to **.env** and modify the values.
 This requires a GCP project id and Twilio configuration in case you want to run the demo via a phone.

 _Make sure you have executed `. setup.sh` before, to enable all services.
-Also you will need to have the following tool on your machine:_
+Also you will need to have **envsubst** and **kubectl** on your machine, in case you run it locally.
+See the *tools.sh* script.

-[envsubst](https://stackoverflow.com/questions/23620827/envsubst-command-not-found-on-mac-os-x-10-8), this allows you to eval the deployment yaml files.
+yaml files.
 It's also possible to edit these manually.

 1. Execute `. deploy-first-time.sh`